gbmhunter/blog/content/programming/languages/c-plus-plus/smart-pointers.md

 > "an essential best practice for any reference-counted smart pointer type is to avoid copying it unless you really mean to add a new reference"

+{{% note %}}
-Note that by in passing by copy, a new shared pointer is made, and the reference count is incremented (and decremented again when the function returns).
+By in passing by copy, a new shared pointer is made, and the reference count is incremented (and decremented again when the function returns).
 This procedure does not have to occur when passing by reference.
+{{% /note %}}